avine/bem-flex-grid/README.md

 **[N]** Number: `2`, `3` or `4`.

-As said above, if you use `.bfg.bfg--row.bfg--wrap` then the `.bfg__box` are placed in the row direction and wrapped onto multiple lines when needed.
+As said above, if you use classes `.bfg.bfg--row.bfg--wrap` then `.bfg__box` elements are placed in the row direction and wrapped onto multiple lines when needed.

-But in this case the total height of all `.bfg__box` might be bigger than the `.bfg` container height itself!
+But in this case the total height of all `.bfg__box` elements might be bigger than the `.bfg` block height itself!

-If you know that there's exactly 2 lines of `.bfg__box`, you can constrain them to fit into the `.bfg` container, by using `.bfg--lines-2`.
+If you know that there's exactly 2 lines of `.bfg__box` elements, you can constrain them to fit into the `.bfg` block, by using `.bfg--lines-2` modifier.

-In the same way, use `.bfg--lines-3` or `.bfg--lines-4` to fit exactly 3 or 4 lines respectively.
+In the same way, use `.bfg--lines-3` or `.bfg--lines-4` modifiers to fit exactly 3 or 4 lines respectively.

 ```html
 <div class="bfg bfg--row bfg--wrap bfg--lines-2">...</div>